NirAharon/TAU_DL_Project_304977861_317179000/README.md

   Train, evaluation or vizualization can be chosen in the main function configuration.

-  Make sure to set the base path correctly.
+  Make sure to set the "basePath" in main.py correctly.